tommyziegler/posts.tommyziegler.com/HowToIncreaseTheQualityOfYourQtProject.md

 **IMPORTANT:** When you wanna read this file with the jenkins xunit test plugin, use the normal `-xml` parameter, because when I tried it the formats wasn't compatible.

-## Static Code Analyse
+## Code Quality Metrics

-- Cppchecker
+### Static Code Analyse
-- qtp
+The easy way for the static code analyse is the [Cppchecker](http://cppcheck.sourceforge.net) in combination with the [QtProjectTool](http://sourceforge.net/projects/qtprojecttool/).

 ## Additional informations